Ratatouille (film): Production

 Jan Pinkava (pictured) conceived the idea for the film in 2000.

 Jan Pinkava came up with the concept in 2000, creating the original design, sets and characters and core storyline, but he was never formally named the director of the film.
 By 2004, Pixar added Bob Peterson as a co-director and he was given exclusive control of the story.
-After three months and lacking confidence in the story development, Pixar management turned to The Incredibles director Brad Bird to direct the film, just as Pinkava departed Pixar in 2005 (athough he retained a story credit on the film) while Peterson left the film to return to work on Up.
-Bird was attracted to the film because of the outlandishness of the concept and the conflict that drove it: that rats feared kitchens, yet a rat wanted to work in one.
+After three months and lacking confidence in the story development, Pixar management turned to The Incredibles director Brad Bird to direct the film, just as Pinkava departed Pixar in 2005 (although he retained a story credit on the film) while Peterson left the film to return to work on Up.
+Bird was attracted to the film because of the outlandishness of the concept and the conflict that drove it: that kitchen feared rats, yet a rat wanted to work in one.
 Bird was also delighted that the film could be made a highly physical comedy, with the character of Linguini providing endless fun for the animators.
 Bird rewrote the story, with a change in emphasis.
 He killed off Gusteau, gave larger roles to Skinner and Colette, and also changed the appearance of the rats to be less anthropomorphic.

 Because Ratatouille is intended to be a romantic, lush vision of Paris, giving it an identity distinct from the studio's previous films, director Brad Bird, producer Brad Lewis and some of the crew spent a week in the city to properly understand its environment, taking a motorcycle tour and eating at five top restaurants.
 There are also many water-based sequences in the film, one of which is set in the sewers and is more complex than the blue whale scene in Finding Nemo.
 One scene has Linguini wet after jumping into the Seine to fetch Remy.
 A Pixar employee (Shade/Paint department coordinator Kesten Migdal) jumped into Pixar's swimming pool wearing a chef's uniform and apron to see which parts of the suit stuck to his body and which became translucent from water absorption.

 The film's take on the traditional ratatouille dish was suggested by gourmet chef Thomas Keller, a variation known as confit byaldi.